About MIHEC

 Contact Us

-Mary Hauff, Parent and Advocate
+Mary Hauff, Director

 The University of Minnesota stands on Miní Sóta Makhóčhe , the rightful homelands of the Dakhóta Oyáte.
 We recognize the U.S. did not uphold its end of these land treaties.
 It is the current and continued displacement of the Dakhóta Oyáte that allows the University to remain today.